pablo-meier/Pablog/frog-sources/posts/2013-11-09-blogging-solutions.md

 [WriteRoom][5], but at the end of the day, they didn't actually... _write_ much.
-Same with programmers who will tell you why Their Tools or Their Methodologies are so much better for writing software, and yet, they seem to spend more time arguing their preferences rather than writing software.
+Same with programmers who will tell you why Their Tools or Their Methodologies are so much better for writing software, and yet, they seem to spend more time arguing their preferences than writing software.

-So take all that follows as a grain of salt.
+So take all that follows with a grain of salt.
 One of the best things about blogging is how lo-fi it is: displaying words is the one thing the Internet has always been good at.
 If you have a delicious ice cream sundae and just need help selecting the bowl and cherry, let this be a guide, but